bennymi/ato-ui/src/docs/guides/tokens/background.md

 ---
 title: Background
-description: Available background tokens that allow you to easily set gradient or mesh backgrounds.
+description: Available background shortcuts that allow you to easily set gradient or mesh backgrounds.
 ---

 <script>
     import { BackgroundDemo } from '$components';
 </script>

-# Background Tokens

-## Demo

 <BackgroundDemo />